 - Online sale progress & customer service

 Upside is a fixed-fee real estate agent, which means you’ll never pay a commission or hidden costs should you choose to sell your property with us.
-We charge a flat, cheaper fee – $8,900 for private treaty sales and $9,700 for auction sales – that covers all the essentials for selling your home.

 - What's the difference between commission and fixed fee?